lijikun/my-customized-linux-setup/README.md

 * Set up network connection(s), e.g. by copying the contents of `/etc/NetworkManager/system-connections` to the new system.

 * If using `grub-pc`, edit `/etc/default/grub` for a sane grub config.
-If using `refind` install it.
+If using `refind`, install it to EFI system partition.

 * Install key packages such as `sudo`, `ssh` and `vim`, as well as Windows compability utilities such as `ntfs-3g`.

-* Change the root user password and/or create a normal user.
+* Change the root user password, and/or create a normal user with sudo privilege.

 * Install a desktop environment if necessary.